simoncarrignon/mixed-transmission/README.md

 ## Fundings

-This work has been made possible by funding from European Research Council, under the ERC Starting Grant (ENCOUNTER; Project N. 801953).
+This work has been made possible by funding from the Synergy project *COREX: From Correlations to Explanations: Towards a New European Prehistory* under the European Union’s Horizon 2020 research and innovation programme (Grant Agreement No. 95138) and the ERC Starting Grant *Demography, Cultural change, and the Diffusion of Rice and Millet during the Jomon-Yayoi transition in prehistoric Japan* (Grant Agreement No. 801953).